conan-io/examples/README.md

 ### [Integrate a build system in Conan](features/integrate_build_system)

-Demonstrate how to integrate a build-system in Conan using an *installer* a *build-helper* and a *custom generator*.
+Shows how to integrate a build-system in Conan using an *installer* a *build-helper* and a *custom generator*.

 ## How can I reproduce the build steps?